 Out of season breaks are a popular kind of holiday, and Italy is a tempting destination, but it is getting more and more difficult to find new places to go.
-Livorno offers an opportunity for a short break to somewhere unexplored, where all tastes are catered for, and where there is an increasing number of properties offering good value Bed and Breakfast accommodation.
+Livorno and its province offers an opportunity for a short break to somewhere unexplored, where all tastes are catered for, and where there is a wide range of accommodation.
+Choose from hotels, B&Bs, self-catering apartments, and rural agriturismo.

 Livorno offers a new slant on Tuscany